senekor/git-quickprune/README.md

 # git-quickprune

-> [!IMPORTANT]
-> I don't use this tool anymore.
-> Let me know if you want the name on crates.io.
+## 📣 I don't use this tool anymore.
+Let me know if you want the name on crates.io.

 A CLI tool to quickly prune squash-merged branches.